Petrophile circinata

-Petrophile circinata is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
+Petrophile circinata is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is a low, spreading shrub with pinnately-divided, sharply-pointed leaves, and more or less spherical heads of hairy, white, yellow or cream-coloured flowers.

 Description

 Petrophile circinata is a spreading, ground-hugging shrub that typically grows to a height of 25–80 cm and has hairy young branchlets.
 The leaves are 50–200 mm long on a petiole about 13 mm long.
 They are pinnately-divided to the midrib with sharply-pointed pinnae 5–22 mm long.
 The flowers are arranged on the ends of branchlets in sessile, more or less spherical heads about 25 mm in diameter, with many leathery involucral bracts often more than 20 mm long at the base.
 The flowers are about 40 mm long, white, yellow or cream-coloured and hairy.
 Flowering occurs from June to November and the fruit is a nut, fused with others in a more or less spherical head about 40 mm in diameter.